orgg92/Huntr/README.md

 LOG_FILE_PATH - Location of the destination for the log file \
 MAC_LIST_PATH - Location of the destination for the list of MAC addresses and vendors \
 PORT_LIST_PATH - Location of the common ports list \
 FULL_PORT_SCAN - This will enable full scanning from the list of ports or the list found in the CUSTOM_PORTS setting.
-Must be true or false
+Must be true or false \
-CUSTOM_PORTS= A space or comma separated list of integers eg. 1 2 80 8008 \
+CUSTOM_PORTS - A space or comma separated list of integers eg. 1 2 80 8008 \
+CUSTOM_IP_ADDRESSES - A space or comma separated list of IP addresses

 To do:  \